SoftwareHeritage/swh-docs/docs/sysadm/deployment/upgrade-swh-service.rst

 Then:

 - Execute the long-standing upgrade.
--  Go back to the :ref:`nominal case <nominal-case>`.
+- Go back to the :ref:`nominal case <deployment-upgrade-swh-service-nominal-case>`.
 - Restart puppet and the cron services on workers

 .. code::